 Evaluating Process, Progress and Results

 Researchers include: J.R.
-DeShazo, William Eisenstein, Colleen Callahan, Emma French, Silvia R. González, Jason Karpman, Bo Liu, Britta McOmber, and Emma French
+DeShazo, William Eisenstein, Colleen Callahan, Emma French, Silvia R. González, Jason Karpman, Bo Liu, Britta McOmber, and Kelly Trumbull

 The Transformative Climate Communities Program (TCC) may be the most innovative, comprehensive, and equitable experiment in community-scale climate action, ever.
 State funding via California Climate Investments, along with leveraged funding, supports community-led development and infrastructure projects in clean transportation, affordable housing, renewable energy, energy efficiency, urban greening, and more.
 TCC is a high profile program dedicated to empowering communities most impacted by poverty and pollution to choose their community vision, strategies, and projects to enact transformational change – all with data-driven milestones and measurable outcomes.